Comparing Explanations is Not Enough, Explain the Change: New Standards are Needed to Explain Behavioral Shifts in Large Language Models: Introduction

 \section{Introduction}

-Recent studies on large-scale foundation models, including Large Language Models (LLMs), have revealed striking \textit{behavioral shifts}: systematic changes in a model’s observable qualitative or quantitative properties across tasks, prompts, or evaluation settings that were not explicitly programmed \citep{berti2025emergent}.
-We refer to these properties as \textit{behaviors}, using the term in a broad sense to encompass phenomena such as alignment to human values, sycophancy, or performance on a task of interest.
+Large-scale foundation models, including Large Language Models (LLMs), exhibit various observable qualitative and quantitative properties, such as alignment to human values, sycophancy, or performance on specific tasks, which we broadly refer to as \textit{behaviors}.
+Recent studies have revealed that these models are prone to striking \textit{behavioral shifts}: systematic and often unpredictable changes in these behaviors across model updates, prompts, or evaluation settings that were not explicitly programmed~\citep{berti2025emergent}.
 Behavioral shifts can be both beneficial and detrimental.
 On the positive side, LLMs may acquire useful general abilities, such as in-context learning~\citep{brown2020language} and tool use through API calls~\citep{schick2023toolformer}.
-On the negative side, these models may exhibit deceptive and manipulative behaviors: GPT-4 is able to persuade a human to solve a CAPTCHA by feigning visual impairment~\citep{openai2023gpt4}, while Claude can engage in reward hacking in a coding task, with the behavior generalizing into lying and sabotage~\citep{macdiarmid2025misalignment}.

-Interestingly, some behavioral shifts do not arise gradually, but manifest abruptly.
-These non-smooth transitions are commonly described as \emph{emergent} phenomena, encompassing both emergent abilities -- sudden gains in task performance \cite{wei2022} -- and emergent misalignment -- unexpected onset of undesirable behaviors~\cite{DBLP:conf/icml/BetleyTWSBSLE25}.
-Much of the existing literature on emergent behaviors in LLMs remains primarily descriptive: it documents \emph{what} behavioral shifts occur and under which conditions, but offers limited insight into \emph{why} they arise.
-This limitation is critical, as the heterogeneity and abrupt onset of such shifts call for methods that go beyond observation to \emph{explain} their mechanisms, \emph{anticipate} their emergence, and \emph{mitigate} detrimental shifts, particularly in high-stakes applications.
+On the negative side, these models may develop deceptive and manipulative behaviors: GPT-4 is able to persuade a human to solve a CAPTCHA by feigning visual impairment~\citep{openai2023gpt4}, while Claude can engage in reward hacking in a coding task, with the behavior generalizing into lying and sabotage~\citep{macdiarmid2025misalignment}.
+Some behavioral shifts do not arise gradually but manifest abruptly.
+A growing body of literature focuses on \emph{emergent abilities}, i.e., sudden gains in task performance~\citep{wei2022} driven by factors such as changes in scale~\citep{Du2024}, training procedures~\citep{Lu2024,snell2024}, or evaluation choices~\citep{mirage}, and \textit{emergent misalignment}, i.e., unexpected onset of undesirable behaviors~\citep{DBLP:conf/icml/BetleyTWSBSLE25,DBLP:journals/corr/abs-2506-11613}.
+However, much of the existing literature remains primarily descriptive: it documents \emph{what} behavioral shifts occur and under which conditions, but offers limited insight into \emph{why} they arise.
+Because LLM input spaces are practically unbounded, finite benchmarks expose only behavioral symptoms, not root causes.
+Without isolating the origins of these shifts, targeted mitigation fails, reducing model safety alignment and control to mere trial-and-error.
+There is therefore a need to move beyond behavioral observation and explicitly explain the internal mechanisms driving behavioral shifts.